 Postpartum I would add this exercise in at week three or four.

 If you don’t already have one, invest in a stability ball (also called a birth ball or an exercise ball).
 You can use it in pregnancy, in labour and you will want one postpartum as it is one of the best ways to calm your little one.
 The gentle rhythm you find when holding your babe and gently bouncing up and down is good exercise for you and pure soothing bliss to your babe.

-By training for your birth marathon using specific exercises for labour and delivery you will be stronger in your pregnancy, optimize your birth and support a smoother return to function postpartum.
-I give you all the 'goods' in my Prepare To Push online program - safe core exercises, birth prep fitness, best birth positions, preparing the pelvic floor, kegels, how to prevent tearing, postpartum recovery and a return to fitness plan!
+By training for your birth marathon using specific exercises for labour and delivery, you will be stronger in your pregnancy, optimize your birth and support a smoother return to function postpartum.
+I give you all the 'goods' in my Buff Muff Prenatal Program safe core exercises, birth prep fitness, best birth positions, preparing the pelvic floor, kegels, how to prevent tearing, postpartum recovery and a return to a fitness plan!